yashi393/Insight---Career-Guidance-Web-Application/README.md

 -- Deployed the web app independently

-⚙️ Installation / Setup Instructions

-*If someone wants to run this project locally:*

-1. Install XAMPP (Apache + MySQL).

-2. Place the project folder inside: htdocs/

-3. Start Apache and MySQL from XAMPP.

-4. Import the database file insight.sql in phpMyAdmin.

-5. Open the browser and visit: http://localhost/Insight/
+3. Open the browser and visit: http://localhost/Insight/

 🌐 Live Demo